StephenDataStax/dsbank-coreandsearch/README.md

 # Copying data into the table

 DSE has several mechanisms for data ingest.
-This example uses the COPY command to import the CSV file.
-With COPY, the target table is named, the columns structure is defined, and the source file is provided.
-Note, in this example, the data has a column header which is handled with the HEADER = TURE option.
+This example uses the COPY command to import the sample CSV file provided with this example.
+With COPY, the target table is named, the column structure is defined, and the source file is provided.
+Note, in this example, the data has a column header which is handled with the HEADER = TRUE option.

 `COPY dsbank.transactions (cc_no, transaction_time, amount, items, location, merchant, notes, status, tags, transaction_id, user_id) FROM '/tmp/dsbank.csv' WITH HEADER = TRUE ;`

 # Querying data with CQL

 Querying data with CQL is very similar to SQL.
-Data should be located using the PK and/or CK.
+Data should be located using the PK for efficient lookup and ranges can be applied to the CK.
 The database is designed for fast lookup and transactions based on the PK.

 To select the transactions for a specific credit card: